 Formally established in 1943, more than 6,000 new patients are seen in the hospital’s multiple facilities annually, including a free-standing inpatient hospital with 120 beds.
 The original recipient of the NCI’s national chemotherapy program, this was the site where Azidothymidine (AZT) was discovered.
 Originally designed as an anticancer drug, AZT was later approved by the U.S. Food and Drug Administration (FDA) as an AIDS treatment.

 Among all of the cancers treated by this institution, lung cancer, the deadliest type, takes on a special prominence.
-This and related diseases, including mesothelioma, thymus, glandular and esophageal cancers are ably diagnosed and treated by the institute’s Multidisciplinary Thoracic Oncology Team, headed by thoracic oncologist Shirish Gadgeel, M.D. and including surgeon Miguel Alvelo-Rivera M.D.
+This and related diseases, including mesothelioma, thymus, glandular and esophageal cancers, are ably diagnosed and treated by the institute’s multidisciplinary thoracic oncology team.

-Embracing a collaborative, multidisciplinary approach, these thoracic doctors, surgeons, nurses, and researchers evaluate patient cases and develop therapy plans for about 330 patients annually.
-This department’s projects include: a patient database containing critical information and biopsy materials, and a clinical trial exploring gene mutations as therapeutic lung cancer targets.
+Embracing a collaborative, multidisciplinary approach, these top thoracic doctors, surgeons, nurses and researchers evaluate patient cases and develop therapy plans for about 330 patients annually.
+This department’s projects include a patient database containing critical information and biopsy materials, and a clinical trial exploring gene mutations as therapeutic lung cancer targets.

 At any given time, more than 700 cancer-specific scientific investigation programs and clinical trials, including NCI-sponsored research, are being conducted.
 A particular research accomplishment was the hospital’s participation in the NCI’s national Surveillance, Epidemiology and End Results (SEER) program, a source for national cancer statistics.
 And in regard to lung cancer, the hospital is well-regarded for its groundbreaking Lung Cancer Genetic Study, which seeks to identify the specific genes responsible for the disease.